onflow/flow-go/pkg/language/docs/language.md

         // keyed by the resource interface `Provider`
         //
         // these are the references to the different ways that your token can be
         // interacted with.
-Provider for the owner(you) Receiver for any
+Provider for the owner(you).
+Receiver for any
         // external accounts.
         //
         signer.storage[FungibleToken.Provider] =